ChrisMichaelPerezSantiago/ryuanime/README.md

 ### GET /search/[title]
 - *For now only returns the titles of the first page of jkanime `10 title per pages`*
-- *The `extra` key is empty, but it is supposed to contain the mp4 of each episode.
+- *The `extra` value is empty, but it is supposed to contain the mp4 of each episode.
 It will be added soon.*

 | title       |
 | ----------- |